Years back, while I was still a toddler in (Unical Staff School, Calabar), the easiest language to flow with folks and peers was Pidgin English.

 Nigerian pidgin is now celebrated and right now, we shouldn’t be confused anymore as to which of the indigenous language should be chosen as a National/official language.

-This is because, the pidgin that was once rejected has become the chief corner stone.
+This is because, the pidgin that was once rejected has become Chief.